-Financial planning elements that have been influenced Description of influence Direct costs DIRECT COSTS: Climate-related risks and opportunities have influenced our financial planning especially for direct costs.
-As our services include transportation of passengers, we classify fuels 1 Indirect that we use in our aircrafts as a direct cost.
+DIRECT COSTS: Climate-related risks and opportunities have influenced our financial planning especially for direct costs.
+As our services include transportation of passengers, we classify fuels that we use in our aircrafts as a direct cost.
 Any climate-related increase in fuel prices will directly impact our operational expenses.
-As an example: Carbon taxes on fuels, and mandates on costs using biofuels in some countries have already been included in our financial planning.
+As an example: Carbon taxes on fuels, and mandates on using biofuels in some countries have already been included in our financial planning.
 These risks are assessed to have a high financial impact.
-For details of this assessment please see Risk 1 Capital under Section 2.3a of this report The time horizons covered by the financial planning is short to medium-term, as we think after medium-term these climate-related impacts will be our new expenditures normal.
+For details of this assessment please see Risk 1 under Section 2.3a of this report The time horizons covered by the financial planning is short to medium-term, as we think after medium-term these climate-related impacts will be our new normal.
 INDIRECT COSTS: Climate-change related extreme weather events may harm our aircrafts.
 This harm is classified under indirect costs in our financial planning.
-Our OPEX is impacted Capital from extreme weather conditions.
-(Risk 3 under section 2.3a) Although, the impact is low for the time being, we predict the impact can be medium in the long term (3-10 years) with changing allocation climate patterns.
-CAPITAL EXPENDITURES: As we are facing challenges like carbon taxes (Risk 1) and CORSIA (Risk 2) we work hard to manage our GHG emissions and lower our fuel Assets consumption.
+Our OPEX is impacted from extreme weather conditions.
+(Risk 3 under section 2.3a) Although, the impact is low for the time being, we predict the impact can be medium in the long term (3-10 years) with changing climate patterns.
+CAPITAL EXPENDITURES: As we are facing challenges like carbon taxes (Risk 1) and CORSIA (Risk 2) we work hard to manage our GHG emissions and lower our fuel consumption.
 Therefore climate-related are always included in our financial planning in short-medium and long term time horizons.
 As an example on the influence of climate-related risks on our financial planning, in the reporting period, we have invested in fuel efficent aircrafts and have included 9 A320-Neo and 2 A321-Neo Aircrafts in our fleet, while retiring 8 Boeing 737-800 aircrafts in the reporting year.
 CAPITAL ALLOCATION: As stated above, we are facing challenges especially on climate-related regulations (Risk 1 and Risk 2 under section 2.3a of this report).
-These climate -related risks have influenced our financial planning especially for capital allocation.
-In 2012, Pegasus has signed an agreement with Airbus for the purchase of up to 100 A320 & A321 NEO Family aircrafts, 75 of which are subject to a firm order and 25 optional.
-Therefore, these risks have already been included in our medium to long term financial planning on capital allocation.
-ASSETS: Our main assets are our planes, and they are impacted by extreme weather events such as hail storms.
-Details of the assessment of this impact is included under section 2.3a, Risk 3.
-Although currently the magnitude of these impacts are low, we believe in the long term the impacts may be medium.
+These climate-related risks have influenced our financial planning on capital allocation.
+ASSETS: Our main assets are our planes, and they are impacted by